-At least monthly, you should conduct basic walk-through inspections of your facility to make sure that your essential equipment is working properly and that you have release response supplies on hand.
+By January 1, 2021 all UST system owners/operators must begin conducting monthly and annual walkthrough inspections.
+You should conduct basic walk-through inspections of your facility to make sure that your essential equipment is working properly in order to prevent and detect releases to the environment.